Canon G1 X Mark III vs Panasonic LX15

 The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in October 2017 and September 2016.
-Both the G1X Mark III and the LX15 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+Both the G1X Mark III and the LX15 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (LX15) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

-The physical size and weight of the Canon G1 X Mark III and the Panasonic LX15 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Panasonic LX15.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is notably smaller (29 percent) than the Canon G1 X Mark III.
 Moreover, the LX15 is markedly lighter (22 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the LX15 does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the LX15 can take 260 images on a single charge of its DMW-BLH7 power pack.
 The power pack in the LX15 can be charged via the USB port, which can be very convenient when travelling.